 Directive Principle of State Policy and Health

-Part IV of the Indian Constitution which is DPSP (Directive Principles of State Policy) imposed duty on states.
-Articles 38 impose liability on state that state secure a social order for the promotion of welfare of the people but without public health we can’t achieve it.
-Article 39(e) related with workers to protect their health.
-Article calls the state to make sure that health and strength of workers, men and women, and the tender age of children are not abused.
-Article 41 imposed duty on state to public assistance basically for those who are of old age, sick & disable.
-Article 42 it’s a primary responsibility of the state to protect the health of infant & mother by maternity benefit.
-Article 47 makes the duty of the state to improve public health, securing of justice, human condition of works, extension of sickness, old age, disablement and maternity benefits and also contemplated.
-Further, State’s duty includes prohibition of consumption of intoxicating drinking and drugs are injurious to health.
-Article 48A ensures that State shall Endeavour to protect and impose the pollution free environment for good health.
+Part IV of the Indian Constitution which is DPSP (Directive Principles of State Policy) imposed a duty on states.
+Articles 38 impose liability on a state that state secures a social order for the promotion of the welfare of the people but without public health we can’t achieve it.
+Article 39(e) related workers to protecting their health.
+The article calls on the state to make sure that-the health and strength of workers, men and women, and the tender age of children are not abused.
+Article 41 imposed a duty on the state to public assistance basically for those who are of old age, sick & disable.
+Article 42 it’s the primary responsibility of the state to protect the health of infants & mothers through maternity benefits.
+Article 47 makes the duty of the state to improve public health, securing justice, human condition of work, an extension of sickness, old age, disablement, and maternity benefits and also contemplated.
+Further, State’s duty includes the prohibition of the consumption of intoxicating drinking and drugs that are injurious to health.
+Article 48A ensures that State shall Endeavour to protect and impose a pollution-free environment for good health.
 Some other provisions relating to health fall in DPSP.

 Right to Health Under Fundamental Rights

-Right to Health an integral part of right to life which is fundamental for all human beings under Article 21 of the Constitution.
-The Supreme Court has given identification to right to Health vide different techniques of interpretation.
-Right to Health is also one of the rights, which is implied under right to life and personal liberty as guaranteed by the Constitution of India.
+The right to health is an integral part of the right to life which is fundamental for all human beings under Article 21 of the Constitution.
+The Supreme Court has given identification to the right to Health vide different techniques of interpretation.
+The right to Health is also one of the rights, which is implied under the right to life and personal liberty as guaranteed by the Constitution of India.

 Article 21-Protection of Life and Personal Liberty deals with “no person shall be deprived of his life or personal liberty except according to procedure established by law”.
-The right to live means something more, than mere animal existence & includes the right to life consistently with human dignity & decency.
-In numerous cases the Supreme Court held that right to health & medical care is a fundamental right covered by Article 21 since health is essential for making the life of workmen meaningful & purposeful & compatible with personal dignity.
+The right to live means something more, than mere animal existence & includes the right to live consistently with human dignity & decency.
+In numerous cases, the Supreme Court held the right to health & medical care is a fundamental right covered by Article 21 since health is essential for making the life of workmen meaningful & purposeful & compatible with personal dignity.

-Supreme Court, in its land mark judgment in Pramand Katara V Union of India & others ruled that every sector whether at a government hospital or otherwise has the professional obligation to extend his services with due expertise for protection life.
-No law or state action can intervene to avoid or delay the discharge of the paramount obligation cast upon members of the medical profession.
-The obligation being total, absolute, and paramount, laws or procedure whether in statutes or otherwise which would interfere with the discharge of this obligation cannot be sustained, and must, therefore give way.
+Supreme Court, in its landmark judgment in Pramand Katara V Union of India & others ruled that every sector whether at a government hospital or otherwise has the professional obligation to extend iit’s services with due expertise for the protection of life.
+No law or State action can intervene to avoid or delay the discharge of the paramount obligation cast upon members of the medical profession.
+The obligation being total, absolute, and paramount, laws of procedure whether in statutes or otherwise which would interfere with the discharge of this obligation cannot be sustained, and must, therefore give way.

 Acts Involved: Constitution of India and Indian Medical Council Act, 1860.